samply/spot/README.md

 See the example [call](./docs/create-beam-task.sh) in our docs.

 ##### Success
-Then executing the query successfully spot will return a `201` with the beam task id in the location header
+When executing the query successfully, spot will return a `201` status code with the beam task id in the location header

 ``` http
 HTTP/1.1 201 Created